gitchaell/gitchaell/README.md

 [linkedin]: https://www.linkedin.com/in/femicalamu/

-Front-End Web Developer with +3 years of experience working with Angular 10+, Firebase and GraphQL.
+ront-End Web Developer with +3 years of experience working with Angular 10+, Firebase and GraphQL in the Strategy and Operations Consulting sector.
 My main goal is to develop world-class and innovative software solutions, combining my 2 passions: design and programming.

-I have dedicated my time to work on both my personal and professional development; researching/acquiring new technical knowledge, and perfecting my productivity, leadership, and teamwork skills.

-In the years that I have been working as a Web Developer, I have developed an application that helps companies to focus and align the execution of their strategic plan, and strengthen the achievement of their objectives.

 To contact me by email, please write to: [f.michaell.a.m@gmail.com](gmail)